Persevering in Marriage Through Difficult Seasons

 You see, there’s a difference.

-No matter the season we are in, God is always calling us to peace and rest in Him.
-But that doesn’t mean He’s calling us to be at peace and rest with the condition of our marriage.God is always calling us to peace and rest in Him.
+No matter the season we are in and while God always calls us to peace and rest in Him, He doesn’t always call us to be at peace and rest with the condition of our marriage.God is always calling us to peace and rest in Him.
 But that doesn't mean He's calling us to be at peace and rest with the condition of our marriage.

 Sometimes, in the process of persevering in faith (see #1) the best thing a spouse will do for her relationship is stir up some trouble.

-Let’s look at how to persevere in marriage when a relationship is disappointing, but mostly healthy.
+Let’s look at how to persevere in marriage when a relationship is disappointing, but healthy.

 An example, early in our marriage, my husband was a poor communicator, and he struggled to help around the house – two things that meant the world to me.